busterbenson/public/Codex.md

 #### 3B: Opinions
 How I believe society should be structured.

-- Gay marriage should be legal everywhere.
+- Gay marriage should be legal everywhere (and now IS in the United States!)
 - Abortion should be legal everywhere.
 - Assisted suicide should be legal everywhere.
 - Health care should be available and affordable to everyone who needs it.